vedantwpatil/FocusFrame/README.md

 Optimized screen recording in ffmpeg to automatically detect and record primary screen on macos.

+Need to restructure the project since all the logic is currently in the main.go file

 ### Current Status

 Working on finding a way to track the mouse to be able to add high quality zoom animations when the mouse is clicked.